apache/cordova-docs/docs/phonegap/camera/parameter/cameraOptions.md

 --------------

 - Set `quality` below 50 to avoid memory error on some devices.
-- When `destinationType.FILE_URI` is used, photos taken with the camera and edited photos are saved in the application's Documents/tmp directory.
+- When `destinationType.FILE_URI` is used, photos are saved in the application's temporary directory.
-- The application's Documents/tmp directory is deleted when the application ends.
-Developers may also delete this directory using the navigator.fileMgr APIs if storage space is a concern.
+- The contents of the application's temporary directory is deleted when the application ends.
+Developers may also delete the contents of this directory using the navigator.fileMgr APIs if storage space is a concern.

-           navigator.fileMgr.deleteDirectory("tmp", onSuccess, onFail);